horizontalsystems/blockchain-crypto-guides/token_guides/makerdao.md

 As will be illustrated later, the incentive for someone to be a part of MakerDAO comes from various public-facing services provided by MakerDAO.

-### DAI Stablecoin As A Service
+### DAI As A Service

 MakerDAO consists of a set of public smart contracts known as Maker Protocol which autonomously handle the lending process.

-The DAI token is the core product of MakerDAO.
+The DAI cryptocurrency is the core product of MakerDAO.
 The DAI is the currency of every single loan Maker Protocol issues to the public.
 The DAI token itself is a stablecoin.
 When people take out loans they have to pay service fees which benefit MakerDAO.

 Most of the services provided by MakerDAO are built around DAI stablecoin.